theNewDynamic/minjinlee.com/_posts/2017-03-17-rn-abc-books--arts-australia-with-michael-cathcart-audio.md

 And in her sophomore novel, Pachinko, Lee tells the story of a Korean family's search for identity, across four generations and almost a century.

-To listen, please click the link.&nbsp;
+To listen, please click the link.